-6.2 Appropriate filtering and monitoring on school/college devices and networks
+6.2 Appropriate filtering and monitoring on school devices and networks

-• Bromstone will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place.

-- When implementing appropriate filtering and monitoring, Bromstone will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment.
-Search engines are set to safe search.
-With regular checks done and any live searching is done supervised. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: - Internet usage is supervised at all levels.
-Pupils will have access to different applications in different years, however this is mostly due to curriculum.
-Any children whom require additional support will be monitored throughout usage.
+- Cobham Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, Cobham Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment as outlined in detail in our Acceptable Use Policy. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm, as detailed in our Acceptable Use Policies.